arpitnema07/NomadCluster/README.md

 ### Triggering the Pipeline

-The pipeline is configured to run automatically on `push` to the `main` branch.
-You can also manually trigger it:
+The pipeline is configured to run automatically on `push` to the `main` branch. **Note that each run of the pipeline will first destroy any existing infrastructure managed by this Terraform configuration and then create new resources.** You can also manually trigger it:

 1. Go to your GitHub repository.
 2. Click on "Actions".